 GOOD TO KNOW: Einstein Museum is a great place to add to your itinerary if the weather calls for rain or colder temperatures.
 You can easily spend 1,5-2 hours here learning all the cool facts about Einstein that you had no idea about!

 The Einstein Museum is open every day except for Mondays.

 11. Climb to the top of Bern Münster

-Bern Münster also known as Bern’s Gothic Cathedral might remind you of other Reformation churches built in the 15th century in Europe.
-It’s the tallest church in Bern, thanks to the big spire at the top that was completed in 1983.
+Bern Münster also known as Bern’s Gothic Cathedral is the tallest church in the city, thanks to the big spire at the top that was completed in 1983.